Signiant/Jarvis/README.md

 # Jarvis
 Jarvis is your personal AWS Slackbot.
-Currently, Jarvis can be used to find out information about ECS services running in AWS.
+Currently, Jarvis can be used to find out information about ECS services and Elastic Beanstalk environments running in AWS.

 ## Preparing
 Clone the repository